 i) Operator shall determine, based on risk assessment (refer to Attachment 3), type and number of PPE to be worn by staff while exercising their roles.
 The PPE should be commensurate to the public health risk the staff is exposed while interacting with others (in particular passengers).
 PPE shall not be mandated when flight safety or human performance may be compromised.
-When face masks are required, their quality shall meet at least surgical( with three filter and according to ministry of health specification )standards and they shall be in sufficient number to ensure that they can be regularly replaced during flight.
+When face masks are required, their quality shall meet at least surgical standards and they shall be in sufficient number to ensure that they can be regularly replaced during flight.